 Comparing Evidence Management Software

-For those of you who are not using a digital evidence management system, or are stuck with an RMS product, at some point you’re going to want to upgrade.
+For those of you who are not using digital evidence management systems, or are stuck with an RMS product, at some point you’re going to want to upgrade.
 Bearing that in mind, we felt it was important to provide information and resources that you could use to independently evaluate your evidence management software options.

 Below, we’ll review, what we believe to be, the five most important elements of a top-notch evidence management solution.
 The system’s: Architecture, Dashboard, Graphs and Statistics, Searching and Data Extraction, Digital Evidence Management, and Transfers and Disposition.